WORK IN PROGRESS

 As E.B.
 White wrote in 1949, “New York blends the gift of privacy with the excitement of participation…” The participating artist will be drawing and painting quiet places that behold that quintessential New York state of mind, the possibility of enjoying being alone in the company of familiar strangers.

-With “social distancing” conditioning still in effect, the “gift of privacy” has been granted more than the “excitement of participation.”
-Yet amidst all the uncertainty, New York continues to emanate vibrations of cacophony.
-No doubt, the city’s noise level has risen again, and the need for this book acquires new relevance.
+Amidst all uncertainty, New York continues to emanate vibrations of cacophony.
+No doubt, the city’s noise level has risen again and, in tandem, the call for this book.

 WORK IN PROGRESS

 *I must emphasize the “fine” in “fine art” because this resurgence is happening at a time when drawing, painting, and sculpture, in the traditional sense, must distinguish itself as such—not to be conflated with other kinds of contemporary art)……